 Some experienced dab artists have been known to vape an entire gram of CBD wax at a time.
 You might rightly think that this approach is excessive, however, and you may choose to stick to dabbing small amounts of CBD wax instead.
-Technically, each container of CBDfx CBD Wax contains 20 servings, but you can use smaller or larger amounts of wax at your discretion.
-If you’re using a typical dab tool, simply insert your tool in your container of wax, and break off a small piece that fits on the tip of your dab tool.
+Technically, each container of CBDfx CBD Wax contains approximately 20 servings, but you can use smaller or larger amounts of wax at your discretion.
+If you’re using a typical dab tool, simply insert it into your container of wax, and break off a small piece that fits on the tip of the tool.

 2. Apply Your CBD Wax to Your Dab Rig’s Heat Source

 Next, you’ll need to bring your CBD wax into contact with the heat source in your dabber.
 If you’re using a traditional dab rig, for instance, you’ll need to lightly touch your dab tool to your rig’s heated nail.

 If your nail is heated to the right temperature, it actually isn’t necessary for your wax and your nail to make direct contact.
 The heat emitted by the nail should be sufficient to vaporize your wax from a distance of around 1-2 millimeters.

 As the heating element in your dab rig vaporizes your wax, inhale the vapor that is released, then slowly exhale.

 4. Make Sure to Cool the Heating Element